MicrosoftDocs/query-docs/query-languages/dax/startofmonth-function-dax.md

 ## Example
 The following sample formula creates a measure that returns the start of the month, for the current context.

-To see how this works, create a PivotTable and add the fields CalendarYear and MonthNumberOfYear to the **Row Labels** area of the PivotTable.
-Then add a measure, named **StartOfMonth**, using the formula defined in the code section, to the **Values** area of the PivotTable.

 ```dax
 =STARTOFMONTH(DateTime[DateKey])